What Crimes Are Juveniles Most Often Arrested For?

 If your child is caught with tobacco products, they will likely be fined and/or made to perform community service.
 However, if they are caught selling tobacco products, they will be subject to harsher penalties.

 If your child is caught vandalizing property, they will likely have to pay for the damages they caused and perform community service.
-If the damages are significant, they may also be placed on juvenile probation.
+If the damages are significant, they may also be placed on juveniles probation.

 5. Curfew Violations and Loitering